samapriya/Planet-GEE-Pipeline-CLI/README.md

                tem:tags=tags"/"system:title=title
 ```

-### Cleanup Utility
-This script is used to clean folders once all processes have been completed.
-In short this is a function to clear folder on local machine.
+### Cancel all tasks
+This is a simpler tool, can be called directly from the earthengine cli as well
 ```
+earthengine cli command
+earthengine task cancel all

-usage: ppipe.py cleanout [-h] [--dirpath DIRPATH]
+usage: geeadd.py cancel [-h]

 optional arguments:
-  -h, --help         show this help message and exit --dirpath DIRPATH  Folder you want to delete after all processes have been
+  -h, --help  show this help message and exit
-                     completed
-ppipe.py cleanout --dirpath "./folder"
 ```

 ### Credits